 Meanwhile, Lucy the Poodle taught Annette and me about caring for someone other than ourselves.
 This dog paved the way for us to think about having a kid.
 In retrospect, the DINK (double income, no kids) life was getting a bit old.

 This kid discussion soon took on a somewhat sinister tone, and having a child struck a Faustian bargain, “if we have the child, we have to move to a slower-paced place to raise him!”
 Annette agreed, and the Stalkers packed up their 4-month-old baby and headed up the 5 Freeway, settling initially in Roseville, CA.

 So long Redondo Beach high temperature of 78 degrees – hello 110 freakin’ degree summer with the air conditioner running 24.7!

 Farewell food genius Micheal Franks and our beloved Chez Melange – hello, Chili’s and Macaroni Grill.

 Seriously – cultural whiplash!

-The real story for the move was hello Riley and parenting which is a story still be written and chronicled on my other blog!
+The real story of the move was hello Riley and parenting and a slight return of my soul.